Celebrating Women from Irish Mythology

 Including up to €3,000 for schools

-We are launching an international arts competition in parallel with a participatory research project to re-ignite awareness of inspirational female figures from Irish mythology and folklore who have all too often been forgotten, suppressed, or overwritten in the mists of time.
+ÉIRÍ (standing for Évoking Ireland’s Resilient female Ícons) is an international arts competition in parallel with a participatory research project aimed to re-ignite awareness of inspirational female figures from Irish mythology and folklore who have all too often been forgotten, suppressed, or overwritten in the mists of time.
 Members of the public are invited to submit original art in any form, inspired by any female figure from Ireland’s mythology or folklore.
 People are also invited to send their own research into women in local or national mythology or folklore whom they feel have been forgotten or underrepresented.
 The hope is that this project may lead to better representation of women in Ireland’s national iconography and identity documentation.

 This new competition seeks to raise knowledge and awareness of women in Ireland’s mythology and folklore to a national and international scale.
 Despite the country taking its name from the female mythological figure Éiru, and despite the majority of Ireland’s population being female, all but one of the 14 figures in modern-day Irish passports are male.
 These represent the same neo-classical iconography as used in Athlone – iconography that represents commerce instead of culture, profit instead of people, and men instead of parity.